Zach McKinstry Player Props: Tigers vs. Astros

 - The Astros' 2.89 team ERA ranked second among all MLB pitching staffs.

-- Astros pitchers combined to give up 134 home runs (0.8 per game), the second-fewest in the big leagues.

-- Brown gets the call to start for the Astros, his first of the season.
+- Javier (0-0) gets the starting nod for the Astros, his second this season.

-- The 24-year-old righty came out of the bullpen and threw scoreless two-thirds of an inning when he last appeared Saturday, Oct.
-22 against the New York Yankees.

-- In his seven appearances last season he finished with a .89 ERA and a 1.082 WHIP, putting together a 2-0 record.
+- In his last appearance on Saturday, the righty threw five innings against the Chicago White Sox, giving up three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.